cell-org/c0js.cell.computer/README.md

   - `body`: the gift body
     - `cid`: **(required)** the token metadata IPFS CID
     - `receiver`: **(required)** the intended receiver address of this gift
+    - `royalty`: EIP-2981 royalty declaration
-    - `royaltyReceiver`: the royalty receiver address once the token is minted on the blockchain
+      - `where`: the royalty receiver address once the token is minted on the blockchain
-    - `royaltyAmount`: the royalty amount (out of 1,000,000) for the `royaltyReceiver`
+      - `what`: the royalty amount (out of 1,000,000) for the receiver `where`. for example if it's `300,000`, it means the receiver will get `300,000 / 1,000,000 = 30%` royalty
   - `domain`: the domain for which the gift is valid
     - `address`: the contract address
     - `chainId`: the chainId of the host blockchain